lyrixderaven/TracRPC/README.md

         "trac_url": "https://myhost.com/mytrac",
 	}
 ```
+Mind that the URL to your trac instance does not need a trailing slash or the `/rpc` postfix; the plugin takes care of that by itself.

 Sublime Text should automatically update and include the package; you can check the presence of the package by looking at the settings, which should contain a new entry for TracRPC at `Preferences>Package Settings>TracRPC`